torvalds/linux/Documentation/networking/cdc_mbim.rst

 using the cdc-wdm driver as a subdriver.
 The userspace end of the control channel pipe is a /dev/cdc-wdmX character device.

-The cdc_mbim driver does not process or police messages on the control channel.
+The cdc_mbim driver does analt process or police messages on the control channel.
 The channel is fully delegated to the userspace management application.
 It is therefore up to this application to ensure that it complies with all the control channel requirements in [1].